News

 The one hundred and twelfth Glasgow Music Festival will run from 6th to 16th March 2024.

-Guitarists, take a look at our new events for Rock and Pop Guitar Solos of all levels.
+New for 2024 are events for Rock and Pop Guitar Solos of all levels.

 If you’ve any questions or need further information, please contact us.